Sinkaiya/sinkaiya/README.md

 <p align = 'justify'>Programming Languages: I primarily work with Python 3, and I have a good understanding of OOP principles.</p>

-<p align = 'justify'>Databases: I actively use MySQL in my projects to handle data storage and retrieval efficiently, including the mysql.connector library.</p>
+<p align = 'justify'>Databases: I actively use MySQL, including the mysql.connector library.</p>

-<p align = 'justify'>Version Control: I'm proficient in using Git to track and manage changes in my codebase effectively.</p>
+<p align = 'justify'>Version Control: I'm proficient in using Git to track and manage changes in my codebase.</p>

-<p align = 'justify'>AI: I actively use neural networks and artificial intelligence technologies in my work, including ChatGPT and character.ai.</p>
+<p align = 'justify'>AI: I actively use AI technologies in my work, including ChatGPT and character.ai.</p>

 ## GitHub and Personal Projects: